Oumarou-Bola/Oumarou-AIMS-Project-Repository/Miscellaneous/read.md

 # Graph Rewiring: Mathematical Formulation

-Given a connected graph $G=(V,E)$, we aim to rewire the graph while preserving the number of nodes and edges such that the node–frequency distributions associated with two types of shortest paths become as similar as possible.
+Given a connected graph $G=(V,E)$, we aim to rewire the graph while preserving the number of nodes and edges such that the discrepancy between node–frequency distributions associated with two types of shortest paths is minimized.

 ## Rewiring Strategy: Formal Mathematical Formulation